|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Allied aircraft bombed and strafed the Alexishafen Airfields extensively during early 1943 until liberated during April 1944.
 Coast watchers in the area reported on the activities of the base on several occasions prior to air strikes.
 American aerial reconnaissance deemed the runway as unserviceable as of January 12, 1944.

-According to Japanese sources, Alexishafen Airfield was in use until at least January 27, 1944.
-Before abandoning the area, Japanese forces attempted to demolish the runway with aerial bombs and set booby traps in the area, placing explosive charges onto aerial bombs and concealing mines.
+According to Japanese sources, Alexishafen Airfield remained operational until at least January 27, 1944.
+Before abandoning the area, Japanese forces attempted to demolish the runway using aerial bombs and set booby traps in the area, placing explosive charges onto aerial bombs and laying mines.

 On April 26, 1944 the Australian Army 30th Battalion occupied Alexishafen while advancing northward along the North Coast Road.
 In the area, large quantities of stores and undamaged equipment was captured.